-The online discussion requires you to engage with various themes and topics.
-Typically these tasks will require you to prepare an initial post of 200 words in response to a reading and/or some questions.
+Due Dates Midnight Sunday at the end of Semester Weeks 2, 3, 4, 5 and a) The online discussion requires you to engage with various themes and topics.
+Typically these tasks will require you to prepare an initial post of 200 words in response to a reading and some questions.
 This is to be followed by a response to at least one other student's post of at least 50 words, which is due the following week.
 Specific instructions will accompany each online discussion task.
+Students are expected to complete all online discussions in a timely manner.